-- Activate the "Flash Memory Erase/Write Function Enable Procedure" first.
+- 1. Activate the "Flash Memory Erase/Write Function Enable Procedure" first.
 When the Flash Memory Erase/Write function is successfully enabled, the CFWEN bit in the FC0 register will automatically be set high by hardware.
 After this, Erase or Write operations can be executed on the Flash memory.
 Refer to the "Flash Memory Erase/Write Function Enable Procedure" for details. - 2.
-Configure the flash memory address to select the desired erase page and then erase this page. - 3.
-Execute a Blank Check operation to ensure whether the page erase operation is successful or not.
+Configure the flash memory address to select the desired erase block/page and then erase this block/page. - 3.
+Execute a Blank Check operation to ensure whether the block/page erase operation is successful or not.
 The "TABRD" instruction should be executed to read the flash memory contents and to check if the contents is 0000h or not.
-If the flash memory page erase operation fails, users should go back to Step 2 and execute the page erase operation again. - 4.
-Write data into the specific page.
+If the flash memory block/page erase operation fails, users should go back to Step 2 and execute the block/page erase operation again. - 4.
+Write data into the specific block/page.
 Refer to the "Flash Memory Write Procedure" for details. - 5.
 Execute the "TABRD" instruction to read the flash memory contents and check if the written data is correct or not.
-If the data read from the flash memory is different from the written data, it means that the page write operation has failed.
-The CLWB bit should be set high to clear the write buffer and then write the data into the specific page again if the write operation has failed. - Clear the CFWEN bit to disable the Flash Memory Erase/Write function enable mode if the current page Erase and Write operations are completed and no more pages need to be erased or written.
+If the data read from the flash memory is different from the written data, it means that the block/page write operation has failed.
+For the BS66F340C device, go back to Step 2 and execute the block erase operation again.
+For the BS66F350C/BS66F360C devices, the CLWB bit should be set high to clear the write buffer and then write the data into the specific block/page again if the write operation has failed. - 6.
+Clear the CFWEN bit to disable the Flash Memory Erase/Write function enable mode if the current block/page Erase and Write operations are completed and no more block/pages need to be erased or written.